Optimizers: Navigating the Loss Landscape

 p.grad.zero_()

-[!NOTE] Learning Rate Schedulers: Often, we want to decrease the learning rate as training progresses to fine-tune the weights.
-PyTorch provides
+[!NOTE] Learning Rate Schedulers: Often, we want to start with a high learning rate to move fast, and gradually decay it as training progresses to fine-tune the weights without overshooting the minimum.
+PyTorch provides classes like

 7. Summary